 You can read a good summary of the latest debate on all that in this scientifically-referenced article by the Harvard T.H.
 Chan School of Public Health.
 Its take-home message is that alcohol is both a tonic and a poison.
 But I guess you already knew that, right?

-If you Google the health impacts of gin specifically, you will find articles like this one, from the (London) Evening Standard (whose editor was – until the 2016 Brexit vote brought that specific Conservative party administration crashing down – the UK Chancellor of the Exchequer).
+If you Google the health impacts of gin specifically, you will find articles like this one, from the (London, UK) Evening Standard.
 It sets out supposed ‘scientific reasons’ why gin is good for you, but with absolutely no references to any authoritative science to back up any of the assertions made.

 Pausing to go into rant-mode momentarily, these are precisely the sort of post-truth-world, science-lite, pieces that I rail against.
 This ES article is the sort of click-bait, newspaper-selling (although the ES is free these days) junk, that tells you what you want to hear, because gin is so popular now, and it will make you think that you can drink it guilt-free.